 Albany, New York, Halloween, 1938.
 Francis Phelan and Helen Archer are bums, back in their birth city.
 She was a singer on the radio, he a major league pitcher.
 Death surrounds them: she's sick, a pal has cancer, he digs graves at the cemetery and visits the grave of his infant son whom he dropped; visions of his past haunt him, including ghosts of two men he killed.
 That night, out drinking, Helen tries to sing at a bar.
 Next day, Fran visits his wife and children and meets a grandson.
 He could stay, but decides it's not for him.
 Helen gets their things out of storage and finds a hotel.
 Amidst their mistakes and dereliction, the film explores their code of fairness and loyalty.- Written by <firstname.lastname@example.org>

-A schizophrenic drifter spends Halloween in his home town after returning there for the first time in decades.- Written by JoJo Mac
+An alcoholic drifter spends Halloween in his home town of Albany, NY after returning there for the first time in decades.- Written by JoJo Mac

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.